vertica/VerticaPy/docs/source/examples_understand_amazon.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_amazon_table_describe.html

-Using the ``describe()`` method, we can see that our data ranges from the beginning of 1998 to the end of 2017.
+Using the :py:func:`~verticapy.vDataFrame.describe` method, we can see that our data ranges from the beginning of 1998 to the end of 2017.

 .. code-block:: python